jokemaan/learngit/readme.txt

-Git is a version controll system(VCS)
+Git is a distributed  version controll system(VCS)
 Git is free software